MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 - [Update to the latest versions](https://go.microsoft.com/fwlink/?linkid=2111082) of Yammer Android, Yammer iOS, and Yammer Desktop apps, as older versions will have issues uploading files to SharePoint.

-- Use new APIs to upload files.
+- Use new third-party APIs to upload files.
 The previous versions will be blocked and the file upload won’t work.

 - Notify users that this migration is going to happen.

-- Notify users, that they may notice files in Private messages might start to disappear during this process
+- Notify users before you run the Alignment Tool that files in Private messages in Yammer will be deleted, and no longer accessible.

 ### During migration

-Users can create new files from Yammer, edit existing Yammer files that are stored in SharePoint, and upload new versions of files that are already stored in SharePoint.
+- Users can create new files from Yammer, edit existing Yammer files that are stored in SharePoint, and upload new versions of files that are already stored in SharePoint.

+- If a group has been deleted, all the files from that group will be deleted and not migrated over.

 #### Admin user experience